multitudes/oldmultitudes.github.io/_posts/2010-04-09-C# scripting basic for AR and VR applications in Unity.markdown

 Quick Look about previewing documents like Keynotes, PDFs, images, and now 3D model files like usdz.
 Security is handled for you where the contents of the usdz file is safely read to present a preview for you.

+Lets see the code:

+We have a `ViewController` with a grid of thumbnails for various 3D models.
+When someone taps on one of these thumbnails, I want to show a Quick Look preview of the model for that thumbnail.
+I create a `QLPreviewController`.

+{% highlight swift %}

+func preview(_ sender: Any) {
+    let previewController = QLPreviewController()
+    previewController.dataSource = self
+    previewController.delegate = self
+    // Present viewer modally
+    present(previewController, animated: true, completion: nil) }

+func numberOfPreviewItems(in controller: QLPreviewController) -> Int {
+    // Viewer supports previewing a single 3D object return 1
+}

+func previewController(
+_ controller: QLPreviewController, previewItemAt index: Int) -> QLPreviewItem {
+    // Return the file URL to the .usdz file let fileUrl = Bundle.main.url(forResource: “radar_aardvark”, withExtension: “usdz”)! return fileUrl as QLPreviewItem
+}
+{% endhighlight %}

+With all that configured, we're ready to present our preview controller, and so it's going to animate and scale up from the view that was tapped.
+In order to preview and present documents, we need to instantiate a QLPreviewController.
+It's part of the Quick Look framework.
+Let's take a look at the protocol for a dataSource.